DevExpress-Examples/out-of-maintenance-how-to-use-applicationjumplistservice-t208111/Readme.md

 # How to: Use ApplicationJumpListService

-This example demonstrates how to use the ApplicationJumpListService.
+This example demonstrates how to use the [ApplicationJumpListService](https://docs.devexpress.com/WPF/18163/mvvm-framework/services/predefined-set/applicationjumplistservice) from the [DevExpress MVVM Framework](https://www.devexpress.com/products/net/controls/wpf/mvvm-wpf.xml).

 <br/>